All certified private training institutions in BC must meet regulatory standards in the following areas:

 Learn more about tuition refunds.

-If a program contains a work experience (practicum, preceptorship, clinical placement, co-op), the institution must provide the work experience before the end date of the program.
+If a program contains a work experience (practicum, preceptorship, clinical placement, co-op), the institution must provide the work experience before the end date of the program unless the registrar determines the institution was prevented from doing so by circumstances beyond its control.
 The institution must monitor and evaluate the work experience.
 The work experience must include activities that are directly related to the program's learning objectives and be under the supervision of someone who is qualified in an occupation that is relevant to the program.

 Institutions must have a dismissal policy and provide a copy to students before the start date of the program.
 The policy must set out reasonable grounds to dismiss a student and the process the institution will use to dismiss a student.